LinuxLab-ESGI/Random-Number-Generation-on-Linux-Systems/README.md

 ![bg fit right 25%](./img/tpm.png)

-These components generates random numbers from a measurable physical process as mentioned earlier.
+These components generate random numbers from a measurable physical process as mentioned earlier.
 It can be the thermal noise for example or any other source of physical entropy.
 It is finally from this source that we generate a seed !

 ### But what is a seed in pseudo-random number generation ?